InvirganceExampleCode/ConvirgancePetClinic/README.md

 the simplicity of the Pet Clinic example.
 Real-world applications would have _some_ Java code.
 Even if it's a lot less than a typical application.

-The front-end is intact and ported to JSP + Vanilla Javascript.
-The rendered pages were basically copied as-is rather than porting the Thymeleaf templates.
-This makes the HTML a bit bigger than the original, even though it produces the same rendered code.
-(More or less.)
-The front-end will be a point of focus in the future to see how that can be reduced, but for now it's a pretty naive port.
+The front-end is intact and ported from Thymeleaf to JSP + Vanilla Javascript.

+# Try It

+You can try it online at https://examples.convirgance.com/clinic/

 # Requirements

-You'll need a Servlet 3.0 compliant application server.
+You'll need a Servlet 3.0 compliant application server to install.
 Only Glassfish and Tomcat have been tested so far.
 However, other Jakarta EE compliant servers should work just fine.

 # More Info